Skip to main content

 PartSubtype

-A PartSubtype is the categorization tag attached to a Part.
-Subtypes are how you group parts that share routing, inspection, or planning behavior — e.g. “Mounting hardware”, “Critical-to-quality fasteners”, “Long-lead-time stock”.
+A PartSubtype is a categorization tag attached to a Part.
+Subtypes group parts that share routing, inspection, or planning behavior.
+Examples include “Mounting hardware”, “Critical-to-quality fasteners”, and “Long-lead-time stock”.
 A part can have multiple subtypes.
+Query the subtypes:

 query Subtypes {